konnektiv/do-you-know-widget/readme.txt

 1. Upload 'do-you-know-widget' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= What does the 'Check for Gravatars' option do? =

+Only users that have an avatar are displayed in the Do-you-know-widget, because only this makes them recognizable.
+With the 'Check for Gravatars' option checked, not only users with local avatars but also users with gravatars set on gravatar.com are considered for display in the widget.

+However, checking whether users have a gravatar set is time-consuming, so it is not recommended for installations with a user base of 1000+ users.

 == Changelog ==

+= 1.0.1 =
+* Fixed minor errors
+* Added option to disable gravatar lookup

 = 1.0.0 =
 * Initial release